wekeo/eo-data-vis-good-practice-guide/docs/source/08_examples/08_0_index.rst

    08_3_climate_and_weather
    08_4_climate_extremes

-For further examples from news media, also see the page on :ref:`<journalists-perspectives>`.
+For further examples from news media, also see the page on :ref:`journalists perspective <journalists-perspectives>`.